findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 > Snugging down all of short pull screws after collimation is how the Hyperstar system “saves” the configuration.
 You can use native secondary and the Hyperstar interchangeably, and because of the stationary short pull screws, you shouldn’t need to recollimate the Hyperstar after using the native secondary.

 ## Re-Collimate the Hyperstar
-If you need to collimate the Hyperstar again, begin by zeroing out the Hyperstar and then performing collimation.
+If you need to collimate the Hyperstar again, begin by [Zero Out The Hyperstar](#zero-out-the-hyperstar) and then performing collimation.

 # Resources